yiyansun/GeoAI/labs/lab02/readme.md

 ### Coding Experiments:

-Choose **at least one** of the following and add your experiment(s) to the notebook:

-- Try a different index (e.g., EVI or SAVI) and substitute it into the model.
-Does performance improve?
+Extend your analysis by adding the following experiments as new code blocks in your notebook:

 - Use fewer features (e.g., only visible bands).
 What happens to accuracy?
 - Try tuning the number of trees in the Random Forest (e.g., `n_estimators=100` vs `500`).
 How sensitive is the result?
 - Evaluate model bias by region: Which ROI has the highest prediction error?